ihkaru/render-alerter/system-requirement.md

 # System Requirements Document: Personal Trading Alerter & Backtester

-**Version:** 3.0
+**Version:** 4.0
 **Date:** July 12, 2025
 **Author:** Gemini & User
+**Revision Note:** This version incorporates significant clarifications and logical refinements discovered during a comprehensive unit testing and debugging cycle.
+It represents the most accurate and validated system specification.

 ## 1. Project Vision & Purpose

 This document outlines the system requirements for a personal, professional-grade quantitative trading analysis and alerting tool.

 The primary purpose of this system is to provide its user with a reliable, non-repainting backtesting engine and a persistent live alerting mechanism.
-It is designed to be a fully-owned alternative to cloud platforms like TradingView, giving the user complete control over the strategy logic, data sources, and operational environment.
+It is designed to be a fully-owned alternative to cloud platforms, giving the user complete control over the strategy logic, data sources, and operational environment.
 The overarching goal is to enable rapid strategy iteration and validation to support the user's investment portfolio growth.

 ## 2. Core Philosophy & Guiding Principles

 The system is built upon several core principles that must be respected in all future development:

 - **Non-Repainting Logic:** All backtesting and alerting logic MUST avoid look-ahead bias.
-Decisions are made on the data of a fully closed "signal candle," and actions (trades, alerts) are executed on the open of the subsequent "action candle." **(Updated)** At the conclusion of a backtest, any open position MUST be closed at the last available market price to ensure final equity is accurately reflected.
+Decisions are made on the data of a fully closed "signal candle," and actions (trades, alerts) are executed on the open of the subsequent "action candle."

+- **(New & Clarified) Independent Exit Triggers vs. Filtered Entry:** The system's logic for entering and exiting positions is fundamentally different and MUST be respected.

+  - **Entry Logic (AND):** A trade is only entered if the primary signal (e.g., a Golden Cross) occurs **AND** it passes a sequential chain of all enabled buy-side filters (e.g., RSI, Volume, Slope, etc.).
+A failure at any step prevents entry.
+  - **Exit Logic (OR):** A trade is exited if **ANY** enabled exit condition is met.
+The conditions (Stop Loss, Recovery Exit, MA Slope-based Signal, RSI-based Signal) are evaluated independently.
+This ensures a protective stop loss, for example, is not blocked by another exit rule.

+- **(New) End-of-Period Position Closure:** At the conclusion of a backtest, any open position MUST be automatically closed at the `close` price of the final available candle to ensure final equity is accurately reflected.
+This is a non-negotiable backstop to correctly calculate final P/L.

 - **State Persistence:** The system must be resilient to restarts.
 The state of the live alerter (active positions) and the list of user-defined alerts are persisted to disk (`state.json`, `alerts.json`) and reloaded on startup.

 - **Configuration-Driven:** The system's behavior is primarily defined by user-editable JSON configuration files, not hardcoded values.
-This allows for flexibility and easy management.

-- **Modularity:** The codebase is separated into logical modules (shared_logic, backtester, alerter, app), each with a distinct responsibility.
-This promotes maintainability and testability.

-- **Visual-First Analysis:** The primary output of a backtest is not just a table of numbers, but an interactive chart that allows for deep visual inspection of every trade, empowering the user to understand _why_ the strategy behaved as it did.

-- **(New) Testability and Validation:** The system MUST be accompanied by a suite of automated unit tests.
-These tests serve as a safety net to prevent regressions and validate that the core logic (especially the backtester) behaves exactly as specified by these requirements.
-The codebase should be designed in a way that facilitates testing.
+- **Testability and Validation:** The system MUST be accompanied by a comprehensive suite of automated unit tests.
+These tests serve as a safety net to prevent regressions and validate that the core logic behaves exactly as specified by these requirements.

 ## 3. System Architecture & Technology Stack

-The application is a containerized, multi-service system designed for both local development and cloud deployment.

 - **Language:** Python 3.10+
-- **Core Libraries:**
+- **Core Libraries:** pandas, numpy, pandas-ta, ccxt, yfinance, streamlit, plotly, schedule, requests
-  - Data Analysis: pandas, numpy
-  - Technical Analysis: pandas-ta
-  - Data Fetching: ccxt (for crypto), yfinance (for stocks)
-  - Web UI: streamlit
-  - Charting: plotly
-  - Scheduling: schedule
-  - API Communication: requests
-- **(New) Development & Testing Stack:**
-  - Testing Framework: pytest
-  - Mocking Library: pytest-mock
+- **Testing Stack:** pytest, pytest-mock
-  - Test Directory: All unit tests reside in a top-level `/tests` directory.
-  - Test Configuration: A `pytest.ini` file is used to configure Python paths, ensuring tests can find application modules.
-  - Dependencies: Development-only dependencies are managed in `requirements-dev.txt`.
 - **Containerization:** Docker & Docker Compose
-- **Target Deployment Environment:** A Platform-as-a-Service (PaaS) like Render, or a self-managed VPS.

 ## 4. Data Flow & State Management

-- **Configuration:**
+- **Configuration:** `config.json`, `alerts.json`
-  - `config.json`: Stores global settings and default strategy parameters.
-  - `alerts.json`: Stores a list of user-created, persistent alert configurations.
-- **State:**
+- **State:** `state.json`
-  - `state.json`: A key-value store mapping `alert_id` to its current position status.
 - **Backtesting Workflow:**
-  1. The Streamlit UI reads default parameters from `config.json`.
+  1. UI reads `config.json`.
-  2. The user modifies parameters in the UI.
-  3. The UI constructs a temporary `live_config` object.
+  2. User modifies parameters in the UI, creating a temporary `live_config` object.
-  4. This `live_config` is passed to the `backtester` module.
+  3. `live_config` is passed to the `backtester` module.
-  5. The backtester fetches deep historical data, runs the non-repainting simulation, and returns a dictionary of results. **(Updated)** This dictionary now includes `entry_size_usd` within the trade log for enhanced analysis and testability.
+  4. The backtester fetches data, runs the simulation, and returns a results dictionary.
+  5. **(Updated)** The results dictionary is returned regardless of whether trades were executed.
-  6. The UI displays these results.
+  6. The UI displays the results.
-- **Alerting Workflow:**
-  1. The `alerter.py` script runs as a persistent background process.
-  2. It reads `alerts.json` and `state.json`.
+- **Alerting Workflow:** The `alerter.py` script runs as a persistent background process, looping through `alerts.json` and checking for signals against the persistent state in `state.json`.
-  3. It loops through each defined alert, fetches recent data, checks strategy conditions, and sends notifications if triggered.

 ## 5. Functional Requirements (Features)